tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_combine_swagger_and_guide.md

 Sites like [Apiary](https://apiary.io/) and [Mulesoft](https://www.mulesoft.com/) let you import your Swagger spec while also add your own custom doc pages.
 These sites offer full-service management for APIs, so if your engineers are already using one of these platforms, it could make sense to store your docs there too.

+Cherryleaf has an interesting post called [Example of API documentation portal using MadCap Flare](https://www.cherryleaf.com/blog/2017/06/example-api-documentation-portal-using-madcap-flare/).
+In the post, Ellis Pratt shows a proof of concept with a Flare project that reads a Swagger spec and generates content from it.
+Although Ellis is still working on this approach, if he's successful it could be a huge win at integrating tech comm tools with API specification formats.

-## Two sites isn't so bad
+## Having two sites aren't so bad

-Finally, what's so bad about having two different sites?
-One site for your reference information, and another for your tutorials and other information that aren't part of the reference?
+Finally, ask yourself, what's so bad about having two different sites?
+One site for your reference information, and another for your tutorials and other information that aren't part of the reference.
 Programmers might find the reference information convenient in the way it distills and simplifies the body of information.
-Rather than having a massive site to navigate, it provides the core reference information they need.
+Rather than having a massive site to navigate, the Swagger output provides the core reference information they need.
 When they want non-reference information, they can consult the accompanying guide.

 The truth is that programmers have been operating this way for years with Javadocs, Doxygen, and other document-generator tools that generate documentation from Java, C++, or C# files.
 Auto-generating the reference information from source code is extremely common and wouldn't be viewed as a fragmented information experience by programmers.

+So in the end, instead of feeling that having two outputs is fragmented or disjointed, reframe your perspective.
+Your Swagger output provides a clear go-to source for reference information about the endpoints, parameters, requests, and responses.
+The rest of your docs provide tutorials and other non-reference information.
+Your two outputs just became an organizational strategy for your docs.